WeiZHANG-mg/WeiZHANG-mg.github.io/index.md

 ### Journal Articles

-**Zhang, W.** and Clayards, M. and Torreira, F., Phonological Contrast Effects in Native Imitation of the Mandarin Flat-Falling Tonal Continua.
-(In revision) Available at SSRN: [https://ssrn.com/abstract=4286059](https://ssrn.com/abstract=4286059)
+**Zhang, W.** and Clayards, M. and Torreira, F., Phonological mediation effects in imitation of the Mandarin flat-falling tonal continua.
+ _Journal of Phonetics_, 101.

-**Zhang, W.** & Clayards, M., Contribution of acoustic cues to prominence ratings for four Mandarin vowels.
-(In revision)
+**Zhang, W.** & Clayards, M., Contribution of acoustic cues to prominence ratings for four Mandarin vowels. _Journal of the Acoustical Society of America_.

 **Zhang, W.** and Clayards, M. and Wagner, M., The interaction of focus and phrasing in Mandarin and in English.
 (In revision)

-Steffman, J. & **Zhang, W.** (co-first author), Vowel perception under prominence: Examining the roles of F0, duration and distributional information.
-(In revision)
+Steffman, J. & **Zhang, W.** (co-first author), Vowel perception under prominence: examining the roles of F0, duration and distributional information. _The Journal of the Acoustical Society of America_, 154, 2594–2608.

 **Zhang, W.**, & Gu, W. (2023).
 F0 range instead of F0 slope is the primary cue for the falling tone of Mandarin. _The Journal of the Acoustical Society of America_, 153(6), 3439. [https://doi.org/10.1121/10.0019712](https://doi.org/10.1121/10.0019712)